huntpig/heaplib/README.md

 Heaplib is a library aimed at aiding you in writing heap exploits for dlmalloc.
 Currently, it has support for overwriting addresses using backward consolidation only, though we plan to add support for overwrites using forward consolidation too.
+Currently, its written for the dlmalloc allocator(without the security checks upon unlink).

 ## How can I use the library?
 I'm glad you asked.
 For a PoC, feel free to check out